 A survey of a representative group of Orthodox Jewish adults would allow us to describe the Orthodox community: its size, sociodemographic characteristics, religious and spiritual realities, political views, and other critical features.
 We could answer questions like, "What proportion of Orthodox Jews think X?" or "What proportion of Orthodox Jews do Y?"
 We could also study rare and potentially vulnerable populations, such as Hispanic or non-White Orthodox Jews.
-Such data would be invaluable to communal policymakers and practitioners, as it would identify both the vulnerabilities and vitalities within the Orthodox Jews.
+Such data would be invaluable to communal policymakers and practitioners, as it would identify both the vulnerabilities and vitalities within the Orthodox community and its subpopulations, as well as possible intervention points in the lives of Orthodox Jews.
 The old adage is true - designing a good study can be either fast or cheap, but not both.
 We are in the process of constructing a probability study of Orthodox Jews throughout North America, but we still have a distance to go.